Holography Transformer: Introduction

+In holography studies, the integration of artificial intelligence (AI) provides researchers with a powerful tool to process large data sets and extract insights that may be challenging or impossible to obtain through traditional methods.
+Recently, AI has been employed to study holography theory, particularly in deep learning techniques applied to analyze strongly-coupled systems \cite{Park:2022fqy, You_2018, Hashimoto:2018wm, ShibaFunai:2018aaw, Akutagawa:2020aa, Chen:2021giw, Lam:2021ugb, Li:2023aa}.
+Deep neural networks have been used to predict and understand the behavior of condensed matter systems, leading to discoveries of new phase transitions.
+AI has also been utilized to analyze data from QCD simulations, providing insights into the behavior of strongly coupled systems in this realm.
+Additionally, AI algorithms have been employed to analyze data from simulations involving the AdS/CFT correspondence, advancing our understanding of quantum gravity.

+This paper focuses on the application of AI methods to holographic correspondence to reconstruct the dual gravity theory, especially from data on quantum entanglement phenomena.
+Our main purpose is to reconstruct theories or equations of motion from experimental or observational data.
+The equations of motion for quantum theory and gravity theory are composed of nonlinear partial differential equations, making it impossible to find theories that reproduce experimental results using methods other than trial and error.
+Especially for quantum theory, even if we know the equations accurately, there are only a few cases where we know the exact solutions.

-To reconstruct holography theories from experimental results, it is necessary to accurately analyze and understand the correlations between the data.
-One has reconstruct dual geometries from entanglement entropy by developing lattice method in \cite{Jokela:2021aa, Jokela:2023aa}.
+To reconstruct holographic theories from given experimental results, we need to accurately analyze and understand the correlations between data points.
 We will utilize the transformer algorithm, a powerful artificial intelligence tool that can comprehend important information from data and generate new insights.

-In this paper, we present a novel approach where we employ the transformer algorithm to predict gravity solutions that satisfy asymptotic AdS boundary conditions and have holographic entanglement data within the framework of holography theory in both three and four dimensions.
-The transformer model we constructed establishes connections between sequences of holographic entanglement entropies and their dual geometries, predicting gravity solutions that satisfy our metric ansatz.
+In this paper, we will model a transformer to predict a geometric solution of three-dimensional gravity theory, while satisfying boundary conditions and experimental data.
+This model will incorporate transformer encoders, which will determine the relationship between the sequence points of the holographic entanglement entropy data and predict the gravity solution satisfying it in our metric ansatz.

-The paper is organized as follows.
-In section 2, we introduce the basic concept of the transformer AI and explain how the model works in detail.
-We provide an overview of holography theory for calculating entanglement entropy.
-In section 3, we verify our transformer model using the three- and four-dimensional charged p-brane black hole geometries.
-In section 4, we feed the transformer model with the holographic entanglement entropy data of unknown dual geometries in three and four dimensions.
-We compute holographic entanglement entropy using the prediction to verify the performance of the transformer model.
-Finally, we conclude this work with some final remarks in section 5.
+We have organized our paper as follows.
+In section 2, we review the holographic method of calculating the entanglement entropy and explain the basic concept of transformer AI, and how to train our model to extract holographic data from the entanglement entropy.
+Section 3 is devoted to the application of our transformer model to three-dimensional black holes with $p$-brane gases.
+Finally, we close this work with some concluding remarks in section 4.